You can customize certificate revocation checking, and you can specify where vCenter Single Sign-On looks for information about revoked certificates.

 - Navigate to the Configuration UI.

 - Click Smart Card Authentication.

-- Click Certificate Revocation Settings and enable or disable revocation checking.
+- Click Certificate revocation and click Edit to enable or disable revocation checking.